-The Amish and Mennonite peoples have built a way of life around coming out of this world.
-Although we commend their zeal, the proper emphasis consists of avoiding the religious, psychological and philosophical systems of this world.
-God promises to destroy them when Christ returns.
+Coming out of this world consists of avoiding the religious, political and philosophical systems that God promises to destroy when Jesus Christ returns.

 The entire world is antagonistic to God because of the spirit generated by an unseen ruler.
 Our Christian duty is to stay awake and keep our guard up.

 Richard Ritenbaugh, reflecting on the myriad infomercials offering systems and formulae for success, from making money by flipping real estate or improving our golf score, focuses on the winning playbooks of several professional football coaches, drawing t. . .

 Laodiceanism is the attitude that dominates the end time.
 It is a subtle form of worldliness that has infected the church, and Christ warns against it strongly.

 Many think keeping Christmas is fine, yet God never tells us to celebrate His Son's birth.
 Celebrating such an obvious mix of paganism s presumptuous.

 John Ritenbaugh, after going through the history of Israel's incremental rejection of God's authority and putting themselves under the yoke of Satan's political system, asserts that God is establishing a spiritual kingdom from the dynasty of David, having . . .

 Christians have been called out of this world's politics, voting included.
 As ambassadors of Christ, we cannot participate in the politics of another country.

 Charles Whitaker refers to Babylon as Satan's ubiquitous system on this earth exercising the get instead of give way of living.
 Although we live in the middle of it, as aliens, exiles, and captives, we should not take on the characteristics of welfare vict. . .